 On Twitter, people like Albert are redefining how the rest of the world sees the gaming community.
 Once relegated to a basement culture where the occasional LAN party took place, the gaming industry has blossomed into a rapidly growing audience of #streamers, #creators, and #esports legends.

-Now, they’re coming to Twitter to discuss the biggest releases, the most epic highlights from their favorite esports events, and the latest trends happening across the industry.
+Now, they’re coming to Twitter to discuss the biggest releases, the most epic highlights from their favourite esports events, and the latest trends happening across the industry.
 Here, gamers are connecting with each other, all while engaging with the brands that they love.
 In fact, 42% of people on Twitter follow gaming brands, according to a Twitter-commissioned study, demonstrating a desire to discover more as they lean into the conversations.